openplacos/openplacos/README.md

 ### How does OpenplacOS work, what do I need to start with ? ###

-To use OpenplacOS for an home automation system, you will need some components:
+To use OpenplacOS for an home automation system, you will need some typical hardware:

 #### A computer ####